 4. Plan and budget

-The easiest way to save money is to plan and stick to the budget.
-Knowing the associated bank fees when overseas and the cost of living at your destination, all you need is to keep a simple diary of expenses based on your budget.
-Remember to keep a small fund for unexpected overheads in case of an accident or an emergency during your trips.
-It is one of the important points of 10 Tips on How to Save Money for Students While Studying Abroad.
+The easiest way to save money is to plan and stick to a budget.
+By understanding overseas bank fees and the cost of living at your destination, you can maintain a simple expense diary based on your budget.
+Additionally, it’s wise to set aside a small fund for unexpected costs in case of accidents or emergencies during your trips.
+This is one of the key tips from “10 Tips on How to Save Money for Students While Studying Abroad.”

 5. Travel with Low-Cost Airlines